Skip to main content

 Part of the appeal of a business degree is its combination of practical focus and academic challenge, along with the diversity of opportunities upon graduation.
 So, how do you choose a major?

-One of the most in-demand business degrees online is the bachelor's in business administration program.
-This broad business program focuses on developing leadership and managerial skills while also building a foundation in accounting, marketing and business law that can prepare you for a supervisory role in your choice of government, nonprofit or corporate environments.
+An online bachelor's in business administration program is one to consider.
+This broad business program focuses on developing leadership and managerial skills while also building a foundation in accounting, marketing and business law.

 The best business administration major depends entirely on your interests and career goals.
 Some options you have include:

 As a graduate, you should feel prepared to interpret trends, apply ethics to your decision-making and manage change, among other skills employers seek and value.
-A bachelor's in business administration builds a scaffolding of analysis, critical thinking and problem solving that hiring managers find essential to workplace success.
+At Southern New Hampshire University (SNHU), for example, classes prepare you for a wide range of career roles and industries with focus around management strategies, global business contexts, team collaboration and data-driven strategies.

-If your interests are in a particular aspect of business, you may opt for a degree program that centers on that instead of choosing a business administration concentration.
+If the skills you're interested in attaining are in a particular aspect of business, you may opt for a degree program that centers on that instead of choosing a business administration concentration.
 For example, if you work in marketing or hope to break into that field, you could earn a bachelor's degree in marketing instead of a bachelor's in business administration with a concentration in marketing.

 You can choose the option that best reflects your career goals in other areas such as: